katebygrace/katebygrace/README.md

 👀 I’m interested in making things secure and scalable.
 I love learning almost anything - teach me something new!

-🌱 I’m currently learning data structures, like linked lists, etc.
+🌱 I’m currently learning k8s, and studying for the CKA.

 💞️ I’m looking to collaborate on some side projects.
 I'm an infrastructure person, but would love to set up a blog that looks reasonably nice!